sunyue93/ads-instititute.github.io/_posts/2018-01-24-proximal-point.md

     and Paquette 2016; Burke and Ferris 1995; Nesterov 2007; Lewis and Wright 2015; Cartis, Gould, and Toint 2011),

--   Episode 3 (coming soon!): Catalyst generic acceleration schema (Lin, Mairal, and Harchaoui 2015) for regularized Empirical Risk Minimization.
+-   [Episode 3](../../../02/05/catalyst): Catalyst generic acceleration schema (Lin, Mairal, and Harchaoui 2015) for regularized Empirical Risk Minimization.